Tactical athlete training for performance longevity and a long, injury-free career

-The Performance Longevity Model
+The Performance Longevity Model: Train Smarter, Last Longer

-January 22, 20264 min read
+January 22, 20267 min read

 Performance longevity is the ability to develop and sustain high-quality performance over long stretches of time, whether you’re a tactical athlete, first responder, military professional, or a committed civilian athlete.
 It’s not about short bursts of intensity; it’s about combining force with flourish, durability with balance, and growth with sustainability.